Make Ahead Turkey Gravy Recipe Using Bone Broth

 - Remove from heat and stir in 1/3 cup heavy cream.

-- Store in fridge and reheat when needed.
-Gravy will stay fresh refrigerated up to 2 days.
+- Store in your refrigerator and reheat when needed.
+Gravy will stay fresh refrigerated for up to 2 days.

 Shop for items used in this blog post or video